Fast experiments aid diagnosing genetic disease

 Prof. Kresten Lindorff-Larsen, who heads the PRISM centre, continues:

-- “Our results are quite unique; not only have we measured the effect of several thousand variants, but for many of the variants, we can now explain what they do to the glucokinase protein.
-In our centre, we have gathered researchers working across a range of research fields, bridging from data analysis and biophysics to cell biology and medicine, and it is now clear how this broad approach pays off in explaining how diseases arise”.
+The outcomes of this study are quite exceptional, as the researchers not only evaluated the impacts of several thousand variants but were also able to elucidate the mechanism by which many of these variants affect the glucokinase protein.
+The research team, composed of experts from diverse fields spanning data analysis, biophysics, cell biology, and medicine, exemplifies the effectiveness of a broad approach in understanding the etiology of diseases.

-Gene variants of GCK can, among other things, cause a form of hereditary diabetes called "GCK maturity onset diabetes of the young" (GCK-MODY).
+One of the potential consequences of gene variants in GCK is the onset of a hereditary form of diabetes referred to as "GCK maturity onset diabetes of the young" (GCK-MODY).

-Professor of genetics, dr. med.
-Torben Hansen, who is also a member of the PRISM centre, says: - "Although GCK-MODY patients exhibit elevated blood glucose levels, this is often not associated with complications.
-Hence, unlike other forms of diabetes, most GCK-MODY patients might therefore not need to be treated with medication.
-However, due to missing or inaccurate genetic data, more than half of the GCK-MODY patients are classified with having either type 1 or type 2 diabetes – and are therefore unnecessarily medicated.
-We estimate that approx. 1% of those who have recently been diagnosed with type 2 diabetes in Denmark have a variant in the GCK gene, meaning that they don’t need treatment, or need to be treated differently.
-Our new map of GCK variants can hopefully help give these patients a more correct diagnosis.”
+Dr. med.
+Torben Hansen, a professor of genetics and a member of the PRISM center, notes that GCK-MODY patients tend to exhibit high blood glucose levels but without the associated complications typical of other types of diabetes.
+As a result, most GCK-MODY patients might not require medication.
+However, due to the absence or inaccuracy of genetic data, over half of GCK-MODY patients are misclassified as having either type 1 or type 2 diabetes and thus are unnecessarily treated with medication.
+The researchers estimate that around 1% of recent type 2 diabetes cases in Denmark may be attributed to a variant in the GCK gene, indicating that these patients do not require medication or may need different treatment.
+The newly created GCK variant map can aid in providing more accurate diagnoses to these patients.

 The next step for PRISM is to transfer these methods to other genes and diseases.